 template nameparameter the CLI will detect latest App template and generate the App folder with it.

-You can check available App template list at any time with:
+You can check available App templates, by listing them at any time with:

 Furthermore, you can develop your App directly on a phone and still benefit from Hot-Reload.
-Download and install the Quasar Play App (currently only on Google Play Store).
+Download and install the Quasar Play App (currently only on Google Play Store) to achieve this functionality.

 If you wish to change the port serving your App you have 2 options: